 10. Lengthy surveys

 Time is money; ask only what you need to know today.
-Surveys that are too long, too complex, and too confusing will frustrate respondents, resulting in skipped questions or drop-offs.
-Limit your questions to subjects that you can act upon within the next six months.
+Surveys that are too long, too complex, and confusing will frustrate respondents, resulting in skipped questions or drop-offs.
+Limit your questions to subjects you can act upon within six months.
 Demonstrate that you respect the time and effort respondents spend answering your survey.
 Save more strategic-oriented questions for phone outreach or Customer Advisory Board meetings with your highest-priority customers.

 Remember that just because technology allows you to create a survey, the ease with which surveys can be issued should not undermine the importance and quality of your survey questions.
-Satrix Solutions can help you to develop a survey that produces quality, actionable results by avoiding these common mistakes.
+Satrix Solutions can help you develop a survey that produces quality, actionable results by avoiding these common mistakes.
 Contact us today.